PhD, Comparative Literature; Toronto

 Office: HH 222

-I studied English and Romance Literatures and Languages at the University of Freiburg, then completed a second M.A. and a Ph.D. in Comparative Literature at the University of Toronto, where I specialized in Canadian/Québécois comparative literature.
+I studied English and Romance Literatures and Languages at the University of Freiburg before completing a second M.A. and a Ph.D. in Comparative Literature at the University of Toronto, where I specialized in Canadian/Québécois comparative literature.
 I subsequently turned my attention to other areas of cultural difference, postcoloniality, race, and the issue of recognition in North American and Hemispheric Studies.
-I pursued postdoctoral studies at Harvard, was twice a Visiting Professor at the John F. Kennedy Institute of the Freie Universität Berlin, and taught as a Professor of English and Comparative Literature at the Université de Sherbrooke until 2009, where I was also the Director of Graduate Studies in Comparative Literature for many years.
+I pursued postdoctoral studies at Harvard, was twice a Visiting Professor at the John F. Kennedy Institute of the Freie Universität Berlin, and taught as a Professor of English and Comparative Literature at the Université de Sherbrooke until 2009, where I also served as Director of Graduate Studies in Comparative Literature for many years.
 I have been an Associate of the W.E.B.
 Du Bois Institute at Harvard University since 2009 and a Professor at the University of Waterloo since 2010.

 The Black Atlantic Reconsidered: Black Canadian Writing, Cultural History, and the Presence of the Past.
-Under contract, McGill-Queen’s UP.
+McGill-Queen’s UP, May 2015.

 Canada and Its Americas: Transnational Navigations.
 Ed.
 Winfried Siemerling and Sarah Phillips Casteel.
 McGill-Queen’s UP, 2010.